 This Policy defines and describes the responsibilities and required practices for all members of the California Polytechnic State University (“University community”) with respect to Information Security and the protection of University information.

 All members of the University community must comply with secure and responsible administrative, technical, and physical information security practices.

+Users must take reasonable steps to protect University information and information technology resources, including systems, data, and access credentials.

 The Information Security Office and Information Technology Services will use appropriate security controls and protocols to protect against any malicious access to, or manipulation of, the University’s information resources and network infrastructure.